Ollynov/Front-End-Developer-Interview-Questions-Part-II/README.md

 // 5

 The constructor takes two arguments, the first being a string with comma separated argument names, and the second argument being a string with the body of the function.

+# Non- Categorized for now
+### What is 'use strict' mode?

+You can type in 'use strict' (just a string) at the top of your javascript code (you can also just place in a function to contain to only that scope) and 'opt in' to a more strict interpretation of the code- much of the reason for this has to do with the fact that javascript has some quirks and flaws, and strict mode helps you avoid them.
+For example, in strict mode you are forbidden to redefine the special arguments keyword:
+"use strict";
+var arguments = 'new';
+console.log(arguments)

+var arguments = 'new';
+    ^^^^^^^^^
+SyntaxError: Unexpected eval or arguments in strict mode